deeptestai/genai_tigs/documentation/fine-tune stable diffusion.md

  -Either using the Kohys-ss platform on the server using the above configuration OR Run the script directly by using Google Colab directly:
 #### Open Google Colab for kohya-ss training:
-**click the GitHub link to complete Google colab Guide for training** [![GitHub](https://img.shields.io/badge/GitHub-Visit%20Repository-black?style=flat-square&logo=github)](https://github.com/camenduru/kohya_ss-colab)
+**click the GitHub link to complete the Google colab Guide for training** [![GitHub](https://img.shields.io/badge/GitHub-Visit%20Repository-black?style=flat-square&logo=github)](https://github.com/camenduru/kohya_ss-colab)